 Peter currently serves as Dean of Augustana University’s School of Music where he also serves as the Director of Orchestras.
 Previously, he served as a visiting assistant professor at the Crane School of Music at the State University of New York at Potsdam.

 Folliard is sought out for guest conducting, guest speaking, teaching and record production across the country.
-His most recent appearances include teaching conducting at Juilliard’s esteemed Pre-College division, conducting the Vermont All-State Orchestra, presenting workshops about enhancing ensemble musicianship through his arrangements of Bach chorales (The Bach Initiative), at state music education conventions.
+His most recent appearances include teaching conducting at Juilliard’s esteemed Pre-College division, conducting All-State Orchestras, and presenting workshops about leadership, practicing habits, innovation and enhancing ensemble musicianship through his arrangements of Bach chorales (The Bach Initiative) at regional, state and national music education conventions.

 Throughout his career Folliard has consistently been recognized as an outstanding leader, performer and educator.
 The University of North Texas selected Folliard as their “Outstanding Member” and “Bandsman of the Year.”
 The military consistently awarded Folliard for his work, receiving praise and awards for his “leadership, integrity, professionalism, team contribution and fellowship.”
 Eastman recognized Folliard for his outstanding dedication and excellence displayed in his teaching and awarded him their prestigious graduate teaching assistant prize.